Identifying Young diagrams among residue multisets

 \begin{proposition}[ {\cite[Proposition 3.8]{fayers:weights}}] Assume that $r = 2$ and let $\blam$ be a bicore.
 Assume that $\gamma_{il,12}(\blam) \leq 2$ for all $i, l \in \Ze$.
 Then $\wmc(\blam)$ is the smaller of the two integers

 and

 \end{proposition}

 Proposition~\ref{proposition:weight_min_two_sets} immediately implies that if $\blam$ is a bicore satisfying $\gamma_{il,12}(\blam) \leq 2$ for all $i, l \in \Ze$ then $\wmc(\blam) \leq e$.
-We will see that we can straighten this inequality for a certain class of multipartitions.
-One on the aim of this paper is to study the consequences of such an inequality, namely, on the blocks of multipartitions.
+We will see that we can strengthen this inequality for a certain class of multipartitions.
+One on the aims of this paper is to study the consequences of such an inequality, namely, on the blocks of multipartitions.

 \begin{remark} By~\cite[Lemma 3.7]{fayers:weights}, the $\mcharge$-weight function on $e$-multicores is not bounded.
 For instance, if $e > 0$ assume that $r = 2$ and $\mcharge = (0,0)$, and let $\lambda$ and $\mu$ be two bicores.
 By~\eqref{equation:yi_ci_ci+1} and Corollary~\ref{corollary:expression_ci_in_terms_of_yi} we have